wbabuschak/PokemonTypeCalculator/README.md

 This program is designed to aid in the analysis of Pokemon types and is fully compatable with custom types.

 ## Custom types
-To add custom types, you can edit src/main/resources/types.txt with a text editor
+To add custom types, you can edit src/main/resources/types.txt with a text editor or scan your own custom file with the 'scan' command
 Formatting is as follows:

 - TypeName